Urban Rapsody

-Urban Rapsody is an album by the American funk singer Rick James.
-It was released through Mercury Records and Private-I Records in 1997, and was the last one released before his death.
+Urban Rapsody is the twelfth studio album by the American funk singer Rick James.
+It was released through Mercury Records and Private-I Records in 1997, and was the final album released in his lifetime.
 The album combines rap and funk.

 Urban Rapsody received a Parental Advisory sticker, James's only album with one.
 It was his first release since 1988's Wonderful, due to substance abuse problems and an extended period of incarceration.

-The album peaked at #170 on the Billboard charts.
+The album peaked at No. 170 on the Billboard charts.

 Critical reception

-The New Rolling Stone Album Guide gave the album 1.5 stars (out of 5), writing that it is a "cannily conservative attempt to recapture the R&B portion of his audience, but it lacks the fire of his early hits."
+(The New) Rolling Stone Album Guide gave the album 1.5 stars (out of 5), writing that it is a "cannily conservative attempt to recapture the R&B portion of his audience, but it lacks the fire of his early hits."

 Track listing

 All tracks composed by Rick James, except where noted.